dreginkogan/sciolyTrajectory/README.md

 ### Tower

 The tower is a "triangular" construction consisting of 3D printed brackets, aluminum brackets, aluminum extrusions, and bearings.
-It's overall purpose is to serve as an attachment point for the arm, which is elevated off the ground tso that it doesn't touch the floor.
+It's overall purpose is to serve as an attachment point for the arm, which is elevated off the ground tso that it doesn't touch the floor while firing.

 ### Catapult arm